When I first went to Cuba I was troubled by how little it seemed we

 me but lies nonetheless.
 My prayer is that God would give us each

 discernment and wisdom so that we would know truth and His good and

 Several years later, when I returned a third time and went into Mari’s home, she had a picture of the two of us hanging on the wall as well as a display of the letters that I had written to her.
-She shared with me that her daughter had become a nurse and she still prayed what all Christian mothers pray, that our children will know and love the Lord Jesus Christ such that their lives bring Him glory and honor.
-We had a tough time telling each other goodbye, and I have not had the opportunity to see her for several years now; however, God brought us together, and I know that, in His timing, He will reunite us.
-If not in this world, then in the next.
+She shared with me that her daughter had become a nurse, and she still prayed what all Christian mothers pray: that our children will know and love the Lord Jesus Christ such that their lives bring Him glory and honor.
+We had a tough time telling each other goodbye, and I have not had the opportunity to see her for several years now.
+However, God brought us together, and I know that, in His timing, He will reunite us, if not in this world, then in the next.
 Atulado Ministries may mean “by your side,” and we may think that we are sent to find those who need us.
 After my first trip, I thought Mari needed me – and, in some ways, she did; however, I need Mari in my life as well.
 I have experienced first-hand in Cuba with Atulado Ministries the incredible way in which the Lord masterminds His world.
 Mari and I share nothing in common other than a love of the Lord and a desire to further His kingdom in the worlds in which He has placed us.
-Her presence in my life is a source of great joy as she inspires me to pray, persevere, and remain faithful because I feel that is she can do it amid her circumstances than I have no excuse not to do the same in the midst of mine.
+Her presence in my life is a source of great joy as she inspires me to pray, persevere, and remain faithful because I feel that if she can do it amid her circumstances, then I have no excuse not to do the same in the midst of mine.